trebeljahr/trebeljahr.com/_booknotes/immune.md

 ### Chapter 40 - Autoimmune Disease

-> In a nutshell, in autoimmunity, your T and B cells are able to recognize proteins that are used by your own cells. *Self-antigens*.
+> In a nutshell, in autoimmunity, your T and B cells are able to recognize proteins that are used by your cells. *Self-antigens*.
 The antigens of *self.
 You*.

 #### Chapter Summary:
 Self Recognizing T Helper and B cells were accidentally created and survived the Thymus and they get activated, also accidentally, when an infection occurs where some antigen is similar to the self-antigens these T Helper and B cells are primed to.
 Then they spring into action, and start killing of healthy normal body cells as if they were other, as if they were disease.
 If these become memory cells the autoimmune disease becomes chronic, especially with long lived plasma cells - this is very very bad.
-Treatment is basically immunosuppressants.
+Treatment is  immunosuppressants.

 *Molecular Mimicry* - sometimes certain pathogens purposefully copy antigens from body cells to hide and make it harder for the immune system to find and kill them.